Arloste/FederatedMultiTaskLearning/README.md

 Thus, it creates a framework for Federated Multi-Task Learning.

 ## Intuition Behind the Method
+Intuitivly, We believe that MOCHA works better than the previously proposed frameworks mainly due to two reasons :
+  1. Avoids Stragglers effects by providing $t-th$ node to flexibilly approximately solve the node's subproblem
+  2. the approach is based on bi-convex alternation, thus guaranteed to converge.

 ## Improvements over the Basic Algorithms